gnina/phinder/README.md

 Semi-automatic identification of pharmacophore features from unbound receptor structure using gnina fragment docking.

 ## Installation
-Currently installation should be done by cloning this GitHub repository as well as following the installation instructions for GNINA 1.0.
+Currently installation should be done by cloning this GitHub repository as well as following the installation instructions for GNINA 1.0 and rd-kit.

 To install simply do the following command: